 A conscientious contractor will put in realistic allowances, in line with the quality of construction and overall budget of your project.
 To prevent unpleasant surprises, do research up front on realistic prices for the products you plan to use.

 If you are looking at competing bids, compare the allowance figures – low-balling allowances is an old trick to make a bid look attractive.
 By all means, avoid using allowances on high-ticket items such as windows.
 The cost difference between “builder-grade” windows and premium windows can be thousands of dollars for a house or addition.
 Read more on how to spot Inadequate Allowances.

 Materials-only allowances are better than ones that include materials and labor.
 For example, with ceramic tile, the allowance should cover just the tile you pick, not the labor to install it.
 The fixed bid should also include the thinset, grout, membranes, and other setting materials.
 Only the unknown item, the tile itself, should be covered by the allowance.
 That leaves less uncertainty in the bid.
 Whenever possible, eliminate all uncertainty (and all allowances) by making product selections before the bidding process.
 That way, you will get real prices, not guesstimates.

 With regard to well drilling, ledge removal, and other high-ticket items, ask whether the contractor will do the job for a guaranteed price.
-You will pay more than the allowance for the security of a fixed price, but it might be worth it to you.
+You may pay a premium for the security of a fixed price, but it might be worth it to you.